sipgate/clinq-bridge-boilerplate/README.md

 You can use this repository to bootstrap a new CLINQ CRM-Bridge.

+If you want to implement your bridge in plain JavaScript, use [this](https://github.com/sipgate/clinq-crm-bridge-boilerplate) repository.

 ## Step by step guide

 1. Clone [this](https://github.com/sipgate/clinq-crm-bridge-boilerplate-typescript) repository.